teufelsGmbH/pxa_pm_importer/README.md

 ## Short information

-This extension was for create to make it easier to import products and products data from **different sources**.
+This extension was for created to make it easier to import products and products data from **different sources**.

 By default it supports import from **CSV and Excel** files.

-Import configuration should be provided by **Yaml**.
+Import configuration is provided by **Yaml**.

 ## Example configuration and source files

-You can find some examples of import configuration and source data structure checking next folders:
+You can find some examples of import configuration and source data structure in next folders:

-Yaml configuration files `EXT:pxa_pm_importer/Configuration/Example/Yaml/`
+- Yaml configuration files `EXT:pxa_pm_importer/Configuration/Example/Yaml/`

-Source data files `EXT:pxa_pm_importer/Resources/Private/ExampleData/`
+- Source data files `EXT:pxa_pm_importer/Resources/Private/ExampleData/`

 ## Usage